-- Evil Is Petty: He mocks Tommen for crying while Myrcella is sent to Dorne.
+- He mocks Tommen for crying while Myrcella is sent to Dorne.
 At Tyrion's wedding he takes away his uncle's stool so that Tyrion has to ask Sansa to kneel for the fastening of the bridal cloak, causing the guests to laugh at Tyrion.

-- Evil Makeover: He has one done for the throne room in Season 2 now that he's on the throne, having it renovated to feature Spikes of Villainy and flaming braziers.
+- Evil Makeover: He renovates the throne room in a sinister way in Season 2 once he consolidates his power, having it renovated to feature Spikes of Villainy and flaming braziers.

 - Evil Nephew: He plotted the assassination attempt on Tyrion at the Battle of Blackwater; Ser Mandon Moore carried out his order.

 - The Evil Prince: Can you believe this is a subversion?
 He's a prince, he's evil, but he has nothing to do with his predecessor's death.
 In fact, Joffrey's sitting, obviously distraught, next to Robert's deathbed, who he considers his real father, is the character's one starkly single good act done in the show so far.

 - Family-Unfriendly Death: Even by the show's legendarily dubious standards, Joffrey's poisoning and subsequent suffocation is absolutely horrifying.
 He bleeds from the eyes.

 - Faux Affably Evil: In the first season, he at least makes an effort to appear a charming noble.
 Once the crown is on he doesn't care to pretend anymore.
 When he does start to pretend, it's an indication he's about to do something horrible.
 For instance, when speaking politely to Ser Dontos, he tells him to have as much wine as he likes — because he plans to drown him in it.